ackerman-alex/Alex_Ackerman_Individual_Project_Individual_Project_2_Rust_CLI/README.md

 ## Setup

-This project is an expansion on Rust CLI tool developed in the [Rust_SQLite Repository](https://github.com/johncoogan53/Rust_SQLite.git).
+This project is an expansion on the Rust SQLite CLI tool developed in the [Rust_SQLite Repository](https://github.com/johncoogan53/Rust_SQLite.git).
 The repository contains a base CLI tool, how to set up a project to use the CLI tool, as well as some relevant notes about Rust.

 Additionally, the tool was modified to take a filtered version of the top Spotify songs of 2023.
 The dataset contains the Music ID, Track Name, Artist, and Spotify Chart Ranking.